nortonvanz/Bank-Churn-Prediction/README.md

 - This way, the retention team will act using the model to reverse at least 80% of churns, which results in 44% retention, reaching the goal.

 Business results:
-- The fraud prediction model in it's first cycle delivers 57% effective in identifying true churners.
+- The fraud prediction model in it's first cycle delivers 58% effective in identifying true churners.
 - The result expected by retention team was a model with at least 55% effectiveness, wich was attained.
-- Now the project can be put into production, and the retention team can then start using it, working towards achieving the new retention goal of $40 for next year.
+- Now the project can be put into production, and the retention team can then start using it.

 ### 9.2 Financial Results
 Here, the financial results of this churn prediction model will be estimated.

 Premisses:
-- Model effectiveness (F1-score) is 0.57.
+- Model effectiveness for churners (F1-score) is 0.58.
 - Company has a base of 10 million customers.
 - Average estimated cost per churned customer: R$ 750 / year.
 - Average estimated churn rate: 18% / year -> 1.800.000 customers/year.